mandy-h/cc-click-queue/README.md

 # cc-click-queue
-This is a Chrome extension to simulate an adoptable queue for the Click Exchange on clickcritters.com. **This extension only works on Google Chrome.**
+This is a Chrome extension to simulate an adoptable queue for the Click Exchange on clickcritters.com.
+This extension should work most on Chromium-based browsers, but Chrome 55 (released December 2016) is likely the oldest compatible version.
 # Installation
 1. Download all of these files by clicking **Clone or Download**, a green button near the top-right corner of the list of files.
-Choose "Download ZIP."
+Choose **Download ZIP**.
 2. Unzip the folder into a new folder on your computer.
 3. In Chrome, go to the top right and click on the 3-dots menu.
 Go to **More tools > Extensions**.
 4. Enable **Developer Mode**, which is located in the top right corner.